zyteo/LighTide/readme.md

 Decided to ditch the map url update, doesn't work as intended.

 react time series chart last update was in 2020, did not support current react version.
 Had to switch to Victory chart library, and create custom time series chart.

+Chart title label color could not be changed directly, the dark grey font was hard to see in dark mode.
+Managed to find a solution by adding a background style to the label.
 ### Unsolved problems

 Search currently only accepts English, might add support for other languages.